TorusHyperV/torushyperv.github.io/reproducing-bliss-hack-part1/reproing_bliss_part_1.md

 1. Having a future reference for myself so that I don't forget about details
 2. Posting my specific unusual/cursed solutions I found to the different setup/hardware challenges in case they are useful for other folks reproducing.

-I've tried to stay away from the setup/attempts other people have been doing to force myself to learn and solve the problems without shortcuts, although I've had to learn a lot from folks to even get here.
+I've tried at times to stay away from the setup/attempts other people have been doing to force myself to learn and solve the problems without shortcuts, although I've had to learn a lot from folks to even get here and I appreciate the crosspolination that happened.
 Let's go

 ## Quick Attack Overview